University Event Registration Operational Procedures

 - Event registrations for individual conference rooms, academic classrooms, lecture halls and informational tables will begin on August 1 of each year for the upcoming academic term.
 Any meetings requested prior to the first day of fall classes can be made prior to August 1.
 Approval for these registration requests will not be completed until the academic calendar for each semester has been set.

-- Event Registration requests for events in the KSC Ballroom, KSC Kiva, MAC Center, Cartwright Room 306, Rockwell Atrium, and/or large-scale or special events received less than thirty (30) business days before the event may be denied due to insufficient time to process and accommodate the request.
+- Event Registration requests for events in the KSC Ballroom, KSC Kiva, MAC Center, Cartwright Room 306, The Market, Rockwell Atrium, and/or large-scale or special events received less than thirty (30) calendar days before the event may be denied due to insufficient time to process and accommodate the request.

 - Event Registration requests for large-scale university-wide programs can be submitted sixteen (16) months in advance of the event date.

 - UECS reserves the right to cancel and/or reschedule event registrations due to situations beyond the control of the University (e.g., adverse weather conditions/acts of nature, disruption of utilities, etc.).

 - If false information is provided with an Event Registration request, disciplinary action may be taken against groups or individuals.
 Please refer to the Student Code of Conduct https://www.kent.edu/studentconduct/code-student-conduct .

 Rooms are provided in the standard setup unless advance arrangements have been made with the UECS office five (5) business days prior to the event.
 Members of organizations are not permitted to move furniture in any campus building on their own.